 The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register that allows Quad operation.
-When the QE bit is set to 0 (Default) the WP# pin and HOLD# pin are enable.
-When the QE pin is set to 1, the Quad IO2 and IO3 pins are enabled.
-(The QE bit should never be set to 1 during standard SPI or Dual SPI operation if the WP# or HOLD# pins are tied directly to the power supply or ground)
+When the QE bit is set to 1 (Default) the Quad IO2 and IO3 pins are enabled.
+(The QE bit should never be set to 1 during standard SPI or Dual SPI operation if the WP# or HOLD# pins are tied directly to the power supply or ground), When the QE pin is set to 0, the WP# pin and HOLD# pin are enable.

-EP FAIL bit.
+EP\FAIL bit.